Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

-In terms of runtime, the \varMFA{} algorithm (with $C' = 3$ and $G = 5$) was the fastest among the algorithms evaluated on all four datasets (excluding Initialization).
-Across all settings of hyperparameters $C'$ and $G$, \varMFA{} consistently outperformed \fullMFA{}, achieving significant speed-ups ranging from $3.3\times$ to $25.6\times$.
+As can be observed, \varMFA{} (with $C' = 3$ and $G = 5$) was the fastest among the algorithms evaluated on all four datasets (excluding Initialization).
+Across all settings of hyperparameters $C'$ and $G$, \varMFA{} consistently outperformed \fullMFA{}, achieving substantial speed-ups ranging from $3.3\times$ to $25.6\times$.
 Additionally, \varMFA{} achieved faster runtimes than \kmeansfa{} for the majority of hyperparameter settings.

+In terms of optimization quality, \fullMFA{} achieved the best (lowest) NLL values on the EMNIST and SVHN datasets, while \varMFA{} shows the best NLL values on the CIFAR-10 and CelebA datasets (with $C' = 3$ and $G = 5$).
+The relative deviations of \varMFA{} from the baseline remained consistently below $0.32\%$, with most settings of the hyperparameters $C'$ and $G$ showing smaller deviations.
+The \kmeansfa{} algorithm showed significantly higher NLL values, exhibiting a deviation from baseline by approximately 1\% for datasets such as CelebA and CIFAR-10, and up to 3\% and 7\% for the SVHN and EMNIST datasets, respectively.
+Further details on these results are provided in \cref{appendix:further_results}.

+The performance of the \varMFA{} algorithm relative to \fullMFA{} depends, among other factors, primarily on two aspects: (1) how well the assumption of truncated posteriors fits the data, and (2) how effectively the variational EM algorithm optimizes the variational parameters.
+To provide a more detailed analysis of the efficiency-quality trade-off between \varMFA{} and \fullMFA{}, \cref{appendix:v-mfa_quality} presents an ablation study.
+This study examines the extent to which the observed differences in optimization performance between \varMFA{} and \fullMFA{} can be attributed to the use of truncation (with the optimal $\KKnopt$) versus the variational approximation employed to determine the $\KKn$ sets.